How to Change Your Job-Search Approach and Turn Rejections into Offers was originally published on uConnect External Content.

 - Understand the responsibilities of your desired positions

-- Understand the skills, knowledge, and experiences you need (and need to convey)
+- Understand the skills, knowledge, and experiences you need (and need to convey) to get those positions

 - Understand the requirements and desired preferences of your target companies

 2. Strategically position and differentiate yourself